AOS573-2017/aos573-2017.github.io/_lectures/910-python-intro.md

 import this
 ~~~

-To install a module in Python, most modules have implemented a tool called pip you can easily use from command line to install and update many Python modules.
-One of the most widely used mathematic modules used in Python is called numpy.
+To install a module in Python, most modules have implemented a tool called pip that allows you to easily install and update many Python modules.
+One of the most widely used mathematic modules used in Python is called numpy, let's try installing it with pip.

 ~~~ bash
  $ pip install numpy
 ~~~
-will install the numpy module to your computer.
+.

 The same format can be used for most Python modules.
 Please install the following modules now using pip: